High Dimensional Space Oddity: Concentration of Measure

 A randomly chosen vertex falls in the $k$-th latitude relative to the pole with probability $p(k)$, which follows the binomial distribution with $n$ trials and probability of success 1/2.
 This is so because, being in the $k$-th latitude is equivalent to choosing $k$ coordinates in $\mathbf{p}$ and multiplying them by $-1$.
 If we denote the latitude relative to $\mathbf{p}$ in which a random vertex falls by $K$, then the expected value of the latitude is $\EE(K)=n/2$ and the variance is $\Var(K)=n/4$.
 Therefore, Bernoulli's LLN for the binomial distribution tells us that for any (small) $\epsilon>0$ and sufficiently large $n$, with probability close to 1 the latitude of the random vertices will be within $\epsilon n$ distance from $n/2$.
-Of course, similarly to our Corollary~\ref{mainresult}, the CLT will give us even more precise statement.
+Of course, similarly to our Corollary~\ref{mainresult}, the CLT will give us an even more precise statement.

-Thus, for large $n$, the thin central slab of the hypersphere $S^{n-1}(\sqrt{n})$ contains almost all random vertices.
-Alternatively, we can say that almost all random vertices lie outside two large caps centered at two opposite poles $\mathbf{p}$ and $-\mathbf{p}$.
+Thus, for large $n$, the thin central slab of the sphere $S^{n}(\sqrt{n})$ contains almost all random vertices.
+Alternatively, we can say that almost all random vertices lie outside two large caps centered at the two opposite poles $\mathbf{p}$ and $-\mathbf{p}$.
 Considering that our choice of poles is arbitrary, this statement is also correct for any other central slab.
-Try to use our 3-D intuition to visualize these two statements!
-This is known as the ``concentration of measure phenomenon''.
-There is a deep connection between the concentration of measure and the Law of Large Numbers (LLN) for independent random variables.
-This connection is the main topic of Talagrand’s seminal paper\cite{talagrand1996}.